-Since 2013, The Duo has released four critically acclaimed albums for Nimbus Alliance and Lyrita.
+The Duo has released four critically acclaimed albums for Nimbus Alliance and Lyrita.
 They have performed live on BBC Radio 3 and their 2015 release was broadcast by BBC Radio 3 in the UK and Radio Marabu in Germany.
-Their performances have taken them to USA, Canada, Spain, Germany and all around the UK.
-In November 2018 they will be undertaking an 8-concert tour of China.
+Their performances have taken them to USA, Canada, Spain, Germany, UK and, most recently, a concert-tour of China.

-In the Summer of 2016 the duo emigrated to Keene, New Hampshire.
-They have since appeared at the Redfern Arts Center at Keene State College, Apple Hill Center for Chamber Music and Marlboro College.
-This season they will be performing in New York City for the first time.
-Alongside their work as a duo, Nick & Louisa also comprise one half of the newly-formed Samara Piano Quartet performing throughout New Hampshire & Vermont.
+Originally from London, in the Summer of 2016 The Duo emigrated to Keene, New Hampshire.
+They have since appeared throughout New England including Dartmouth, Marlboro & Keene State Colleges, Apple Hill Center for Chamber Music and the Music on Madison Series in New York.
+Alongside their work as a duo, Nick & Louisa also comprise one half of the newly-formed Samara Piano Quartet.

 Committed to supporting high quality contemporary music, the duo enjoy a particularly close association with composer Philip Sawyers, from whom they commissioned a second violin sonata in 2011.
 In May 2013, the duo recorded Sawyers?
 Concertante for Piano, Violin and Strings with the Orchestra of the Swan and conductor Kenneth Woods.